 The Certified Clinical Trauma Specialist – Individual (CCTS-I) presented by Dr. J. Eric Gentry, LMHC is a 17 hour training designed to give the participant a working knowledge of how to engage in the process of trauma treatment.
 Focusing not only on interventions, but how to sequence the interventions to maximize outcomes.

-Join Dr. Robert Rhoton Psy D., LPC, D.A.A.E.T.S. for the Certified Family Trauma Professional (CFTP) training.
-This training is designed to improve the quality of care and clinical outcomes by approaching child and youth trauma from a family base.
+The Certified Family Trauma Professional (CFTP) training is designed to improve the quality of care and clinical outcomes by approaching child and youth trauma from a family base.
 Learn how to capture the resources of a family to improve care and create greater safety and stability for families.
 This approach not only improves the life of a child but changes the dynamic of an entire family.

 There is increasing evidence that child focused trauma therapy will be more effective if the caregiving system is engaged in the treatment process.
 It is difficult to help a child be more stable than the environment that they are living within.
 This training is designed to help the clinician more effectively support and encourage families and other caregivers to be involved in the process of helping children recover from trauma.
 There are many counselors that desire to be more effective in working with traumatized children and families but find it challenging and uncomfortable to have discussions with families about trauma, and often feel awkward and then avoid doing so by overly focusing on the child.
 This increases the time the child is in services and can erode clinical confidence in promoting recovery and healing for trauma.
 Young children are exposed to traumatic stressors at an increasing rate in today’s society making it essential that clinicians have the skills necessary to help children and families navigate and recover from these troubling experiences.